blakesmods/web/apps/web/content/wiki/1.12/mysticalagriculture/items/charms.md

 ## Overview

-Charms are used to add new capabilities to [Essence Tools](essence-tools.md) and [Essence Armor](essence-armor.md).
+Charms are used to add new capabilities to [Supremium Tools](essence-tools.md) and [Supremium Armor](essence-armor.md).

 ## Usage

-Charms can be added to tools and armor using a [Tinkering Table](../blocks/tinkering-table.md).
+Charms can be added to Supremium tools and armor using a [Tinkering Table](../blocks/tinkering-table.md).